AndrewMathas/WebQuiz/README.rst

 HTML files using MathQuiz_, which is written in python.
 The conversion from LaTeX to HTML is done behind the scenes using TeX4ht_.

-To use MathQuiz_ you will need to have the following programs installed:
+To use MathQuiz_ you need to have the following programs installed:
     * LaTeX_
     * TeX4ht_ (available with latest distribution of texlive_, for example)
-    * Python_ (python3
+    * Python_ (python3)

 Once the system is installed, MathQuiz_ is used directly from the command line.
 For example, if quiz1.tex is a latex file for a quiz then: